ZhyBrian/BreastLesion3DLocalizer/readme.md

 ---

-## 🧠 HLST — Hybrid Lesion-informed Spatiotemporal Transformer
+## 🧠 HLST: Hybrid Lesion-informed Spatiotemporal Transformer

-Sequence-level breast ultrasound video classification (benign vs. malignant) via a **dual-stream CNN–Transformer spatial encoder** (with lesion/tumoral guidance) + a **Longformer-based temporal encoder**.
-The global attention on the learnable `[CLS]` token reveals which frames the model considers most diagnostically significant — analogous to a sonographer's key-frame selection.
+Sequence-level breast ultrasound video classification (benign vs. malignant) via a **dual-stream CNN-Transformer spatial encoder** (with lesion and tumoral guidance) and a **Longformer-based temporal encoder**.
+The global attention on the learnable `[CLS]` token reveals which frames the model considers most diagnostically significant, analogous to a sonographer's key-frame selection.

 ### Pretrained Weights